 “Oh, that’s going to be quite a list.”
 Janice said.

-"Jack, that's why we need more computers here and why we needed Mary and Janice here to help us with some of our projects."
+“Jack, that’s why we need more computers here and why we need Mary and Janice here to help us with some of our projects.”

 We walked into the living room as we talked and Janice asked, “What do we need to help you on?”